 Below are those first-generation scans, first as ‘thumbnail’ views for quick reference, then as unaltered resizable PDF files which show the newspaper name and page number at the lower left on each page.

 - “If the Earth is getting warmer, why is Minneapolis getting colder?”

 - “If the Earth is getting warmer, why is the frost line moving south?”

 - “The most serious problem with catastrophic global warming is – it may not be true.”

 - “How much are you willing to pay to solve a problem that may not exist?”

-One of my future goals is to get 1st-gen scan copies of the ads as they appeared full context in the Flagstaff Arizona Daily Sun and the Bowling Green Daily News.
-Meanwhile, stay tuned for Part 2, there’s always more to this stuff.
-Remember those 2007-era Greenpeace scans of the alleged ICE Campaign docs, with just 3 ICE newspaper ads that ends at page 50?
+One of my future goals is to get See 1st-gen scan copies of the ads as they appeared full context in the Flagstaff Arizona Daily Sun and the Bowling Green Daily News.
+Meanwhile, continue on to Part 2 — remember those 2007-era Greenpeace scans of the alleged ICE Campaign docs, with just 3 ICE newspaper ads that ends at page 50?
 Environmental activist/journalist David Helvarg said in the summer of 1996 that the leaked docs collection was 53 pages, and he likely was not counting Greenpeace’s page 1 Ozone Action Summary or Greenpeace’s three – no, make that four clearly duplicated scan pages there.
 53 pages vs now 45.
 What’s missing?
 And who is it in the recent few years is inadvertently indicating online that they have the larger collection of leaked docs that they are being less than transparent about?
 And why would they apparently be showing a pre-production version of an ICE newspaper ad instead of a scan of the actual print ad?